 2. Next, let’s make the blue hat, for which we need to make a cone.
 Start by making a tight coil with blue quilling paper.
 Take a pointed pencil and place the point in the center of the coil.
 Push the pencil out, so that you get a cone shape.
 To maintain the shape of the cone put a couple of drops of PVA glue inside the cone and let it dry.

 3. To finish the hat, stick a strip of white quilling paper on the brim.
 Make a small tight blue coil and attach it to the tip of the hat to resemble a pom pom.

 4. Follow the same technique of making a cone to make the snowmen’s noses with red quilling paper.
 Make a scarf with two strips of blue and red paper each, as shown in the image below.

-5. Assemble one of the snowmen by putting together a base, a body, a head, the blue hat, scarf and a red nose.
-Draw eyes with the black marker and a smiley mouth with red marker.
+5. Assemble one of the snowmen by putting together a base, a body, head, a blue hat, scarf, and a red nose.
+Draw eyes with the black marker and a smiley mouth with a red marker.

 7. Take a long strip of red quilling paper and wind it around a pencil or quilling tool.
 Hold it tight and then unravel to get lovely curls.
 Assemble the second snowman the same way as the first, this time winding the long curled scarf around his neck.